Article I ~ Name and Purpose

 - The chairs/presidents of the three academic senates shall normally serve as the officers of ICAS.

-- If so designated by the segment chair, the ICAS officer from a segment may be identified as the vice-chair/vice-president of the segment.
-The chair of ICAS shall be rotated annually among the three officers of ICAS from the segments’ academic senates.
+- The chair of ICAS shall be rotated annually among the three officers of ICAS from the segments’ academic senates.

-Section 2: Authority.
-The officers shall have the responsibility and authority for interpreting, and implementing actions approved by ICAS.
-They shall also have the responsibility and authority for generating and implementing decisions deemed necessary between ICAS meetings, provided such interim actions shall not abrogate the Bylaws of ICAS.
+The officers shall have the responsibility and authority to take actions they deem necessary between ICAS meetings, provided such actions shall not abrogate the Bylaws of ICAS and are reported at the next regular meeting.

 Article IV ~ Duties